 Every practising certificate issued will be in force from the date of issue to the end of the practice year, except that a practising certificate issued in April shall be deemed to be in force from 1 April.

 You may submit an application to the Registrar for a practising certificate in respect of a practice year no earlier than the month preceding the commencement of the practice year.
-For example, for the practice year 2022 to 2023 (which means the period from 1 April 2022 to 31 March 2023), the application for a practising certificate for that practice year cannot be submitted before 1 March 2022.
+Therefore, for the practice year 2025 to 2026 commencing 1 April 2025, the application for a practising certificate cannot be submitted before 1 March 2025.

 You can apply for or renew a practising certificate online through eLitigation.